EricomSoftwareLtd/Shield/Setup/Shield-Changelog.md

 ## [Rel-19.07.553] - 28-07-2019

 ### New Features
+if it’s something else, please explain
+3. I  would change : “Fixed: Align all alerts to work in "Dynamic Nodes" mode“
+To: “”
+4. I think “Support Multi Active Directories #5677 “ should be removed as we already have “Multiple Domain Support”

 - Migration to Kubernetes:
+  - Support for On-Prem Deployment on Centos
   - New OVA for Shield Kube on Centos
-  - New Instructions for On-Prem Deployment on Centos
+  - Alerts fully supported on Shield on Kube
-  - Alerts Support
+  - Full Support for Upstream Proxy
   - External Syslog
 - Multiple Domain Support
 - Multiple Domain Controller (Load Balancing) Support